What is Nitinol?

 Tailoring Properties

-The properties of Nitinol can be tailored through various processing techniques, including composition adjustment, alloying with other elements, heat treatment, and mechanical processing.
+The properties can be tailored through various processing techniques, including composition adjustment, alloying with other elements, heat treatment, and mechanical processing.
 These techniques allow controlling the transformation temperatures, ductility, and relative contributions of shape memory and superelasticity.

 Manufacturing of Nitinol